omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 9. Alice is honest, so she hasn’t spent `UTXO1` in any transaction other than `TX1`.
 10. Operator’s exit will have priority of position of `UTXO3`.
 Bob’s exit will have priority of position of `UTXO1`.
-11. Bob receives the value of `UTXO2` first, Operator receives the value of `UTXO4` second.
+11. Bob receives the value of `UTXO2` first, Operator receives the value of `UTXO4` second (ideally contract is empty by this point).
 All bonds are refunded.